GroupCDG/EPR_frontend/README.md

 - storybook
 - SWR

-It also creates the base folder structure and theme context
+It also creates the base folder structure

+The theme is exported as an object rather than using the ThemeContext.

 ---